CourantEnCourant/minesweeper/README.md

 ## Future updates
 * Support mouse or `wasd` to navigate
 * Allow player to choose grid size and number of mines
+* Allow to select difficulty, i.e. configure grid size and number of mines
 * Add colors
+*